1Yr·

 What about transaction costs?

-To reduce transaction costs, one could also switch to quarterly sales.
+To reduce transaction costs, you could also switch to quarterly sales.

 Conclusion

-This contribution was not entirely altruistic.
-I wanted to answer the question whether I will have to replace my initially selected accumulation funds in the near future.
-The sense of the dividend made sense to me, too, even though monthly cash flow has never appealed to me in any way.
-But it is better to think about old age today.
-In addition, the upfront lump sum brings a previously new component into play that disputes the tax advantage of accumulating ETFs over distributors.
+This article was not entirely altruistic.
+I wanted to answer the question of whether I would have to replace my initially selected accumulators in the near future.
+The purpose of the dividend also made sense to me, even if monthly cash flow has never appealed to me in any way.
+But it's better to think about old age today.
+In addition, the advance lump sum brings a new component into play that contests the tax advantage of accumulating ETFs over distributing ETFs.

-With an expected average advance lump sum of about 1.5% (statement of Finanztip), however, accumulators continue to have the compound interest advantage over distributors.
-Optimal, therefore, and still the first choice for me when it comes to long-term asset accumulation.
+However, with an expected average advance lump sum of around 1.5% (according to Finanztip), accumulators still have the compound interest advantage over distributors.
+Optimal, therefore, and still the first choice for me when it comes to long-term wealth accumulation.

-And with the knowledge I have gained, I can now make withdrawals from the portfolio, knowing that dividends are technically nothing else.
-Psychologically, dividends may be motivating.
+And thanks to the knowledge I have gained, I can now also make withdrawals from the portfolio, knowing that dividends are technically nothing else.
+Psychologically, dividends may have a motivating effect.
 However, seeing the portfolio value and assets grow is motivation enough for me.

-There may still be changes coming in taxes and transaction costs, but even with today's option, there would be no significant downside.
+There may still be changes to come in terms of taxes and transaction costs, but even with the current variant there would be no significant disadvantages.

-So I have a conclusion for me draw a conclusion.
+I therefore have a conclusion for myself for myself.

 What can you take away from this?